Ron Simmons: Extreme Championship Wrestling; New Japan Pro-Wrestling (1994–1995)

 Simmons debuted in Extreme Championship Wrestling (ECW) in September 1994.
 In November 1994, he began teaming with 2 Cold Scorpio, with the duo unsuccessfully challenging The Public Enemy for the ECW World Tag Team Championship.
 At November to Remember in November 1994, Simmons unsuccessfully challenged ECW World Heavyweight Champion Shane Douglas.
+On the December 27 edition of ECW Hardcore TV, Simmons won the Extreme Warfare match.
 He faced Douglas again in December and January, but was unable to win the title.
 At Extreme Warfare in March 1995, Simmons defeated Hack Meyers then issued a challenge to 911, who came to the ring and chokeslammed Simmons.
 The following month at Three Way Dance Simmons lost to Mikey Whipwreck by disqualification after he chokeslammed the referee; following the match, 911 attempted to attack Simmons again, only for Simmons to give 911 a low blow and chokeslam him.
 At Hostile City Showdown later that month, 911 defeated Simmons after chokeslamming him off the top rope.
 Simmons made his final appearances with ECW in May 1995.

 In January and February 1995, Simmons wrestled in Japan with New Japan Pro-Wrestling (NJPW) as part of its "Fighting Spirit" tour.
 During the tour, he largely teamed with other American wrestlers such as Flying Scorpio, Mike Enos, and Scott Norton in tag team matches and six-man tag team matches, facing opponents such as Kensuke Sasaki, Masa Saito, Shinya Hashimoto, and Tadao Yasuda.
 Simmons made a second tour with NJPW in May and June 1995, again teaming with American wrestlers such as Arn Anderson, Mike Enos, and Steve Austin.

 Following his appearances with ECW and NJPW, Simmons went into semi-retirement.
 He began working as a warehouse manager for a Coca-Cola factory on the outskirts of Atlanta, Georgia.